Presage-Security/SmartSpectra-iOS-App/README.md

 1. Open your project in Xcode.
 2. Navigate to File > Swift Packages > Add Package Dependency...
+   - Note: some versions of Xcode this will be located under the Project > Package Dependencies Tab -> + button to go to step 3.
 3. Paste the repository URL in the search bar and press Enter. https://github.com/Presage-Security/SmartSpectra-iOS-SDK
 4. Follow the prompts to choose the package options and add the package to your project.